From guest contributor Tim Goldstein, a neurodiversity advocate.

 If you’ve ever looked at a co-worker and wondered if they’re from another planet, keep reading.
 It’s possible they’re perfectly human, and among what many of us now call the “neurodiverse.”

 What neurodiversity is (and isn’t)

 The fact is, neurodiverse people have a lot to offer in the workplace.
-People on the spectrum like me are really good at solving tough problems because we’re all about logic and have an amazing capacity to focus on whatever captures our attention.
+People on the spectrum like me are really good at solving tough problems, because we’re all about logic and have an amazing capacity to focus on whatever captures our attention.
 Many of us are also very detail-oriented.
-And because we crave stability and certainty, we’re good at recognizing patterns, as well as deviations from the pattern.
+And because we crave stability and certainty, we’re good at recognizing patterns, as well as deviations from those patterns.
 So we’re often really good in technical roles like programming or data science.

 To be sure, there are varying degrees of neurodiversity.
 Some people with ASD are able to get along relatively well (me, for example), while others can barely function in our society.
-And people with generally neuro-typical brains might exhibit a neurodiverse trait like ADD.
+And people with generally neuro-typical brains might exhibit a neurodiverse trait, like ADD.
 So you can’t tell by a single trait where somebody falls.
-You have to judge by their overall characteristics as to where you think they might be.

 By the way, neurodiversity and cognitive diversity are not the same things.
 Cognitive diversity might mean having different opinions or different learning styles.
 Neurodiversity might mean not being able to interpret other people’s facial expressions or tone of voice.